 The National Book Festival, an annual event held in Washington, DC, is a celebration of the joy of books and reading that is sponsored by the Library of Congress and gives attendees the opportunity to visit with more than 100 award-winning authors, illustrators and poets who will talk about and sign their books.
 In 2014, the National Book Festival moves indoors to a new location - the Washington Convention Center.
-In addition to author talks, book-signings and children’s activities, this year's event will include new offerings, including evening events.
+The theme of this year’s festival is “Stay Up With a Good Book.”
+In addition to author talks, book-signings and children’s activities, the 2014 event will include new offerings, including evening events.
 A highlight of the nighttime offerings will be "Great Books to Great Movies," a pavilion that will offer an evening panel discussion with experts and film-industry figures, followed by a screening of a classic movie that was made from a classic book.
 The festival is free and open to the public.

 Dates and Times